A Points East Paradise

 What is an Island summer without chasing a little white ball around some of PEI’s most famous courses?
 Rolling fairways, challenging layouts, and epic coastal views make for a next-level round.
 The Points East Coastal Drive is home to PEI’s Finest Golf, meaning you’ll never be at a loss for a marvellous day along the fairways!

 Revered for its unique design and red sand bunkers, Dundarave’s complex course is home to some of the more beautiful landscapes the Island has to offer.
 Intertwined with Dundarave is Brudenell, the course long-known for being PEI’s most popular – and for good reason!
 The course and the Rodd Brudenell River Resort have hosted some of the finest professional matches and the course has been awarded as one of the Top 50 golf courses in Canada!
-Finishing the PEI’s Finest trio is The Links at Crowbush Cove, where all 6,903 of course prove to be a challenge well-worth taking!
+Finishing the PEI’s Finest trio is The Links at Crowbush Cove, where all 6,903 yards of course prove to be a challenge well-worth taking!

 There’s no doubt that there’s a special kind of magic along the Points East Coastal Drive.
 There’s just something about those rolling fields of green, the coastal beauty, local flavour, and warm hospitality that draws you in and makes you feel at home.
 Every moment of the 475 km scenic drive is filled with culture, charm, and true beauty and we can’t wait to keep exploring the east all summer long!